 It will take you around 15-17 minutes to reach Keoladeo National Park from Bharatpur Railway Station.

-By Road.
 The distance between Delhi and Bharatpur is 220 km via Taj Express Highway, if a car runs at a speed of 50 km per hour, then you can reach within 4 hours without halting.

 The distance from Bhopal to Bharatpur is 547 km via NH46.

 The distance from Amritsar to Bharatpur is 654 km via NH44.